 Technology like servers, databases, and APIs allows features such as a user interface to work.

 Backend developers build and maintain that technology.
-Users might not even be aware of the backend developer’s work, but without it, the website or app won’t work.
+Users might not even be aware of the backend developer’s work, but the website or app won’t work without it.

 Backend Developer vs Frontend Developer